January 22, 2015

 The picture to the left shows examples of good and bad storage facilities.
 The mud silos in the bottom row are ideal for storing dried maizes in dry climates, and they are better at preventing losses to insects and theft than the bins in the upper row.

 There may be at least one low-cost food processing machine for every type of crop and new ones come online often.
-Some that have caught our attention are this solar dryer, this mechanical grinder for baobab fruit, these sisal twine manufacturing machines and this sorghum press.
+See our Solutions Library for agricultural products such as oil expellers, dryers, shellers and many others.

 Landslides can bury and kill whole communities with no warning, but their element of surprise might be a thing of the past.
 Joel Marciano and a team at the University of the Philippines is developing a landslide sensor and warning system.
 The devices are tubes up to one meter long stuffed with a tri-axial accelerometer to detect land movement and with a moisture sensor to report on the soil conditions.
 The tubes are buried into boreholes on suspicious-looking slopes and they are powered either through the grid or through solar panels on site.
 They report out over a cellphone network to warn authorities that a landslide could be imminent.